Click here for international medical scientific information about Oncology for Healthcare Professionals.

 Preclinical and clinical development: solid tumours

-BI 836880 has shown promising in vitro and in vivo activity in oncology.4 Preclinical data have shown that BI 836880 can potently and selectively neutralise VEGF and Ang-2 in models of pancreatic, lung, renal, ovarian and colon cancer.
-When compared with bevacizumab, a VEGF inhibitor, and AMG 368, an Ang-2 inhibitor, BI 836880 showed superior percentage tumour growth inhibition and inhibition of angiogenesis in vivo.4 BI 836880 is currently being investigated in Phase I dose finding trials in patients with solid tumours.1,2
+BI 836880 has shown promising in vitro and in vivo activity in oncology.1 Preclinical data have shown that BI 836880 can potently and selectively neutralise VEGF and Ang2 in models of pancreatic, lung, renal, ovarian and colon cancer.1 When compared with bevacizumab, a VEGF inhibitor, and AMG 368, an Ang1/2 inhibitor, BI 836880 showed superior tumour growth inhibition and inhibition of angiogenesis in vivo.1

-Hofmann I, et al. Presented at the 8th Euro Global Summit on Cancer Therapy, Valencia, Spain, 3–5 November 2015.
+Hofmann I, et al. Poster presentation at the 8th Euro Global Summit on Cancer Therapy 2015.

 *This is an investigational compound and has not been approved.
 Its safety and efficacy have not been established.